40 Dinner Ideas That Don't Need a Recipe

 What You'll Need: Sliced grilled chicken, soft corn tortillas, chopped tomatoes, chopped onions, chopped peppers, black beans, your favorite taco toppings

-If you haven’t already made Taco Tuesday part of your weekly meal routine, now’s a great time to jump on board.
-Throw all of the above ingredients in serving bowls, set the table, and dinner is served!
+If you haven't already made Taco Tuesday part of your weekly meal routine, now's a great time to jump on board.
+Throw all of the above ingredients in serving bowls, set the table, and dinner is served.
 Your family will love piecing together their own customized tacos.
-For even more intel on keeping Mexican fare light and lean, check out our exclusive guide, Eat This, Not That!
-For Mexican Lovers.

 Spaghetti Squash Bowl

-What You’ll Need: Spaghetti squash (an uber low-calorie veggie that’s filled with noodle-like strands), olive oil, chopped broccoli, spinach, jarred pesto, cubed feta cheese
+What You'll Need: Spaghetti squash (an uber low-calorie veggie that's filled with noodle-like strands), olive oil, spinach, jarred pesto, cubed feta cheese

 Mini Veggie Pizzas with Side Salad

-What You’ll Need: Ezekiel English muffins, low-sugar jarred tomato sauce (we like Classico Riserva), chopped veggies, mozzarella cheese, salad greens, your favorite dressing (or make your own using these 12 Tips to Make Healthy Salad Dressings
+What You'll Need: Ezekiel English muffins, low-sugar jarred tomato sauce (we like Classico Riserva), chopped veggies, mozzarella cheese, salad greens, your favorite dressing (or make your own using these tips to make healthy salad dressings)

-Preheat the oven to 375°F. Once warm, bake the pizzas for 10 minutes.
+Preheat the oven to 375 degrees Fahrenheit.
+Once warm, bake the pizzas for 10 minutes.